Classroom Organization That Builds Community (Not Just a Pretty Room)

 Classroom organization isn’t about how a room looks when no one is in it.

-It’s about how the room functions when everyone is in it.
+It’s about how it functions when everyone is in it.

 If students can’t: